A lot can be done to transition gracefully into each phase of adulthood for women—and men—by gaining a foothold against stress and managing hormones

 If there’s one key takeaway for today’s exercise it’s this: Collectively, inefficient detoxification and exposure to toxins (along with prolonged physiological stress) will cause our bodies to not only hold onto toxins, embedding them into fatty tissues, but will cause a shift in hormones as a result.
 Combined, these two things will produce a slow-down in our metabolism and we will pack on the weight.
 So, to reverse that, we need a multi-pronged approach that includes running a few tests to identify where your body is out of balance.

-Douglas J. Pucci, Founder, Pucci Wellness.
-High-Level Functional Medicine located in Oradell, NJ, using Cutting-Edge Wellness Technology & the Telehealth Advantage.
-At Pucci Wellness, we are dedicated to elevating your healthcare experience to a level of prestige.
-Find out how by scheduling your first step success call today.
+Douglas J. Pucci, CFMC, Founder, Pucci Wellness.
+High-Level Functional Medicine located in Oradell, NJ, using Cutting-Edge Wellness Technology, Functional Diagnostic Labs, and the Telehealth Advantage.
+Loved by many, trusted by 1000's, Pucci Wellness is dedicated to elevating your healthcare experience to a level of prestige.
+Book your call today.